p0pkern/Xiangqi/README.md

 - GUI will be implemented in Pygame as soon as the backend structure is complete

 ## Current Version Notes
-Elephant piece and movements added to game.
+Horse piece movements added need to compensate for reverse indexing.
-Currently working on implementing horse piece.

 ## Installation
 Currently the only way to launch this is to clone repository and run in IDE of choice.
 As soon as I figure out how to make it launchable I'll implement it.